Ever wondered what people wore in old Russia? You’re not alone. Many are curious about how clothing reflects status, culture, and daily life.

 - What men and women wore in the past

-- The meaning behind different styles and colors
+- The meanings behind different styles and colors

-- How clothing changed over time in Russia
+- How clothing evolved over time in Russia

-Keep reading to explore this part of Russian history.
+Keep reading to explore this fascinating aspect of Russian history.

-By the end, you’ll have a clear picture of what traditional Russian clothing looked like — and why it mattered.
+By the end, you’ll have a clear picture of traditional Russian clothing, and why it was so significant.

 1. History of Traditional Russian Clothing